Particle-Network/btc-connect-B2-react-app/README.md

 ## Install Tailwind CSS

-This step is optional only if you want to use Tailwind CSS for the styling.
+This step is optional; follow it only if you want to use Tailwind CSS for the styling.

 Follow the instructions in the [Tailwind CSS docs](https://tailwindcss.com/docs/guides/create-react-app).